jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews12.md

 The meaning here is, that the blood of Jesus speaks better things than Abel did; that is, that the blood of Jesus is the “reality” of which the offering of Abel was a “type.”
 Abel proclaimed by the sacrifice which he made the great truth that salvation could be only by a bloody offering - but he did this only in a typical and obscure manner; Jesus proclaimed it in a more distinct and better manner by the reality.
 The object here is to compare the Redeemer with Abel, not in the sense that the blood shed in either case calls for vengeance, but that salvation by blood is more clearly revealed in the Christian plan than in the ancient history; and hence illustrating, in accordance with the design of this Epistle, the superior excellency of the Christian scheme over all which had preceded it.
 #barnes

+But Jesus' blood speaks "a better word" than that.
+His blood opens up for us a way into the Most Holy Place (10:19), whereas Abel's blood sought to shut out the wicked person.
+#leonmorris

 #### v.28-29
 >Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, <sup>29</sup>for our "God is a consuming fire."